sdhzhs/PolyhedronBoolean/README.md

 make MACRO=Extended_Kernel

-and a version of CGALNefOp with extended homogeneous kernel will be generated.
+and a version of libNefOp.so and CGALNefOp with extended homogeneous kernel will be generated.

 "CGALNefOp" belongs to a test program calling most of the functions in the middle-level library.
 Many output files which represent faces list, surface mesh or native format of Nef_Polyhedron will be generated after executing it.
 Type a bash shell script